LAND CODE

 What is Land Code?

-Does the Indian Act still apply to Lower Nicola Indian Band now that we have a Land Code?
+Does the Indian Act still apply to the Lower Nicola Indian Band after adopting a Land Code?

 LAW DEVELOPMENT

-Learn about how the Lands Department is working together with Lower Nicola Indian Band members and the community to develop laws and poilicies that move LNIB closer towards full self-governance.
+Learn how the Lands Department is collaborating with members of the Lower Nicola Indian Band and the community to develop laws and policies that advance LNIB’s journey toward full self-governance.

 SEE Law Development